AkiraHakuta/antlr4_Python3_examples/07_PyEmbInTxt/README.md

 ## PyEmbInTxt

-PyEmbInTxt is a converter that runs Python code embedded in text file and replaces it with the output.
+PyEmbInTxt is a tool that runs Python code embedded in text file and replaces it with the output.

 - PyEmbInTxt.g4